 - Low credit score may be acceptable

-Best for: less established businesses, or owners looking to build a credit score.
+Lines of credit are best for: less established businesses, or owners looking to build a credit score.

-Does what it says on the tin.
+Otherwise known as an equipment loan.
 Borrow to buy equipment, using the purchase as loan collateral.
 For example, a farmer might use equipment financing to purchase a tractor.
 If they do not pay back the loan, the tractor can be taken by the lender—a little bit like a mortgage.

 - Borrowed up to life expectancy of equipment